Charlotte Flair Shows Off Insane Cleavage, Abs & Legs While Posing In Front Of The Mirror In Tiny Bikini

 The blond bombshell paired the outfit with brown shades and a cap which featured a bumblebee illustration in the center.
 To complete the scantily-clad get-up, she added an orange bracelet that covered part of the tattoo on her left wrist.

-The upload was much appreciated by Flair’s fans as well.
-At the time of this writing, it’s received over 600 requests and 13,000 likes.
-Some of her social media stans also flocked to the comments section to give her compliments and take notice of her hard work.
+The upload was much appreciated by Flair's fans as well.
+At the time of this writing, it's received over 600 requests and 13,000 likes.
+Some of her social media stans also flocked to the comments section to give her compliments and take notice of her hard work."Your beauty is only surpassed by your strength [and] determination," wrote one Twitter user.

 "I see @MsCharlotteWWE has decided she wants to break the internet today.
 Well played," tweeted a second fan.